 And that’s what I’m going to cover today.
 3 common mistakes I see people making when trying to lose weight and burn off their unwanted body fat.

-Common Mistake No.1 – Too much emphasis on the training
+Common Fat Loss Mistake No.1 – Too much emphasis on the Training

 Training is great and definitely needed if you want optimal results when trying to finally get lean forever but without enough emphasis on your nutritional intake you’re always going to see sub-optimal results.